Memory comes in three popular forms: RAM chips, ROM chips, and disks.

 External drives Those prices are for internal drives, which fit inside the computer’s system unit.
 If your system unit is filled up and doesn’t have any room left to insert an internal drive, you must buy an external drive instead, which sits outside the system unit and costs about $30 more.

-Warning: CD-ROM drives (and multimedia kits) are extremely difficult to install correctly because they tend to conflict with other hardware and software.
+Warning: CD-ROM drives (and multimedia kits) are hard to install because they tend to conflict with other hardware and software.
 Even if you follow the instructions in the setup manual, the stuff typically doesn’t work.

-If you try to get help by phoning the company that made the multimedia kit (such as Creative Labs), you almost always get a busy signal.
+If you try to get help by phoning the company that made the multimedia kit, you usually get a busy signal.
 Even if you finally get through to a technician, the technician can’t help you much, since the technician doesn’t know enough details about the other hardware and software your computer contains.

 When you buy a new computer, you can ask the salesperson to include a multimedia kit and install it.
 A computer that includes an installed multimedia kit is called a multimedia computer system.